orda-io/orda/README.md

 # Ortoo
-[Ortoo (or Yam)](https://en.wikipedia.org/wiki/Yam_(route)) was the communication/postal system of Mongol army.
-Ortoo project is a multi-device data synchronization platform for MongoDB.
+[Ortoo (or Yam)](https://en.wikipedia.org/wiki/Yam_(route)) was a mongolian messenger system.
+Ortoo project is a multi-device data synchronization platform based on MongoDB (which could be other document databases).
 Ortoo is based on CRDT(conflict-free data types), which enables operation-based syncronization.

 ## Getting started